lastlink/docs-1/04-developer/10-hooks-list.md

 table.insert:after      | After new record has been added to a table.
 Table name and record data inserted passed. table.insert            | Alias for table.insert:after table.insert.[table-name]:before     | Before new record is being added to [table-name].
 Record data passed. table.insert.[table-name]:after      | After new record has been added to [table-name].
-Record data passed. table.insert.[table-name]            | Alias for table.insert.[table-name]:after table.update:before     | Before a table record is being updated.
+Record data inserted passed. table.insert.[table-name]            | Alias for table.insert.[table-name]:after table.update:before     | Before a table record is being updated.
 Table name and record data passed. table.update:after      | After a table record has been updated.
 Table name and record data passed.